Embracing The Chaos: Discordianism & The Counterculture

 With those ideas floating around the zeitgeist again, it’s no surprise that Daisy Eris Campbell’s production of the ‘Cosmic Trigger Play’ was such a resounding success back in November 2014.
 Following in her father’s footsteps, she sought to reimagine one of Robert Anton Wilson’s books for the stage – opting for the more optimistic and elucidating ‘Cosmic Trigger’ over her dad, Ken Campbell’s choice to adapt ‘Illuminatus!’ back in 1976.

-Like her father, she chose to open the play in Liverpool because of its symbolic significance in counterculture – Swiss psychologist Carl Jung had a dream about Liverpool, ‘the pool of life’ in 1927 that sparked his interest in the field of synchronicity, or ‘meaningful coincidences’, which, naturally, started to amass around both himself and the Merseyside city he never actually visited, and eventually influenced ex-merchant navy man, Peter O’Halligan to transform a dingy Mathew Street warehouse space into The Liverpool School Of Language, Music, Dream And Pun where The Science Fiction Theatre of Liverpool first realised Ken’s epic 8 hour ‘Illuminatus!’ production.
+Like her father, she chose to open the play in Liverpool because of its symbolic significance in counterculture – Swiss psychologist Carl Jung had a dream about Liverpool, ‘the pool of life’ in 1927 that acted as a ‘stream of lava’, which reshaped his life with the ‘heat of its fires’.
+Having been unsatisfied with the conclusions Freud had drawn, Jung had made a step into the dark unknown, which was finally illuminated by this vision.
+His research and experiments surrounding dreams in the period leading up to this discovery sparked an interest in the field of synchronicity, or ‘meaningful coincidences’, which, naturally, started to amass around both himself and the Merseyside city he never actually visited, and eventually influenced ex-merchant navy man, Peter O’Halligan to transform a dingy Mathew Street warehouse space into The Liverpool School Of Language, Music, Dream And Pun where The Science Fiction Theatre of Liverpool first realised Ken’s epic ‘Illuminatus!’ production.

 To be true to her late father, Daisy knew she had to “make it heroic”, like he always said, so instead of merely putting the play on, she staged a ‘Conferestival’ that took over a warehouse space in Liverpool for a whole weekend.
 Inspired by LSD guru Timothy Leary, the ‘Cosmic Trigger’ weekend sought to “find the others”, connecting disparate pockets of seekers to come together and share ideas.